AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/white-greatwyrm-ftd.md

       \ creature of the greatwyrm's choice it can see within 120 feet of it, dealing\
       \ 12 (1d8 + 8) force damage to its target, then disappears."
-    "name": "Arcane Spear (Costs 3 Actions)"
+    "name": "Arcane Spear (Costs 3 Actions)" "mythic_description": "If the greatwyrm's Chromatic Awakening trait has activated\
-"source":
+  \ in the last hour, it can use the options below as legendary actions."
+"mythic_actions":
+  - "desc": "The greatwyrm makes one Bite attack."
+    "name": "Bite"
+  - "desc": "The greatwyrm flares with elemental energy.
+Each creature in a 60-foot-radius\
+      \ sphere centered on the greatwyrm must succeed on a DC 26 Dexterity saving\
+      \ throw or take 22 (5d8) cold damage."
+    "name": "Chromatic Flare (Costs 2 Actions)" "source":
   - "FTD"
 "image": "Інструменти%20ДМ/CLI/bestiary/dragon/token/white-greatwyrm-ftd.webp"